-With respect to our rail tank car product development, long AAR approval processes continue to impede our ability to improve sales with additional rail tank car equipment.
-The Company has applications in process with the AAR for our new ceramic ball bottom outlet valve, pressure car pressure relief valve, ball valve, manway cover and angle valve although final AAR approval processes take considerable time to complete.
-These new products have been derived through co-engineering and testing support from our key customers which may strengthen the probability of longer term adoption by the rail industry.
+In the rail tank car industry technology changes happen slowly and it takes time for stakeholders to adopt innovative new technologies.
+We continue to broaden our new product pipeline and during the current year the Company has received Field Service Trial approvals from the AAR that now include our new standard profile ceramic ball bottom outlet valve and top ball valve along with our pressure car pressure relief valve and angle valve.
+Final AAR commercial approval processes take considerable time to complete however these new products have been derived through co-engineering and testing support from our key customers.
+We are optimistic that this may strengthen the probability of longer term adoption by the rail industry.